List of Roseanne and The Conners characters: Jerry Conner

 Jerry Garcia Conner is played by Cole Roberts and Morgan Roberts.
 Jerry is the youngest of Roseanne and Dan's children, born in 1995 when the two are in their forties.
 Jerry's conception presented a struggle for Roseanne and Dan, who previously never experienced fertility issues.
 He was named after musician Jerry Garcia of the Grateful Dead, who had a fatal heart attack during Roseanne's pregnancy and of whom she and Dan were fans.

 The decision to add a pregnancy storyline to the series coincided with Roseanne Barr's real-life pregnancy with her son, Buck Thomas.
 Barr, like her character, struggled with fertility, though Barr ultimately resorted to fertility drugs to conceive while her character became pregnant naturally.
 Initially, it was planned that the new cast addition would be a daughter, but when Barr gave birth to a boy, she decided the Conners should have a son instead, wanting her on-screen child's sex to match her newborn child's.
 Once it was decided the baby would be a boy, Barr named the character after Jerry Garcia and intended to have Roseanne give birth at a Grateful Dead concert.
 However, plans for a concert birth were scrapped when Garcia died unexpectedly.

 Because he was so young, Jerry did not play a significant role in the series' initial run.
-Jerry never appeared in Season 10, nor has he appeared on The Conners.
-His absence was explained by Roseanne as him being on a fishing boat in Alaska.
-After her demise, there has been no mention of his whereabouts, and he appears to have been retconned out of existence—various characters have since mentioned that there are only three Conner children.
+Jerry never appeared in Season 10, nor did he appear on The Conners.
+In a season 10 episode, Roseanne briefly alluded to Jerry being on a fishing boat in Alaska, hence his absence.
+However, after that there was no mention of Jerry whatsoever, and it became apparent that the character—along with much of seasons 6 though 9 -- was simply retconned out of existence.
+In The Conners, various characters mentioned that there are only three Conner children.

 Fred

 Fred is played by Michael O'Keefe.
 Fred is a mechanic who works at the city garage with Dan when he is introduced to Jackie, leading to a one-night stand, accidental pregnancy, and subsequent marriage.
 After much encouragement, Jackie eventually warms to Fred and accepts him as the father of her child and therefore a part of their lives.
 At first, Fred assumes Jackie rebuffs him because she thinks he fails to understand she was previously in an abusive relationship, in addition to her dysfunctional childhood.
 Being conventional, Fred is somewhat mystified by the Conners' and Harris' offbeat ways and finds the inner workings of Jackie's eccentric family confusing.
 Their disparate personalities eventually strain his and Jackie's marriage.
 Despite attempts to make their marriage work and seeing a counselor, Jackie and Fred realize they have too little in common and divorce.
 They maintain a relatively cordial post-divorce relationship and share custody of their son, Andy.

-Fred has not appeared, nor has he been mentioned, in the revival series or in The Conners.
-His son Andy has been retconned out of existence, and Fred appears to have suffered the same fate.
+Fred did not appear, nor was he mentioned, in the revival series or in The Conners.
+His son Andy was retconned out of existence, and Fred appears to have suffered the same fate.